 After computing each image's projection onto the target surface, as described in Section 4, we can obtain a set of image-based line segments by using Hough transforms to detect lines in the image projections.
-These lines are detected in the image projections rather than the original images, as the varying orientation and distances of camera poses relative to surfaces results in high variance of line lengths and strengths for real-world linear features across the original images.
 We also gather a set of geometry-based lines, which correspond to the lines comprising the target surface's border, as well as lines formed where other surfaces intersect the target surface.
-An example of these lines is shown in red for a ceiling surface in Figure 8(a).
-Ideally, for perfect camera poses and surface geometry, the lines in images corresponding to corners between surfaces should match up exactly with corners in the 3D model.
-By inducing such lines to match, we fit camera poses more accurately to the surface, and to each other as well.
+An example of these lines is shown in red for a ceiling surface in Figure 7(a).
+Given perfect camera poses and surface geometry, the lines in images corresponding to corners between surfaces should match up exactly with corners in the 3D model.
+By inducing such lines to match, we can fit camera poses more accurately to the surface, and therefore to each other as well.

-To align images to surface geometry, we collect pairs of image-based and geometry-based line segments, which are within a distance and angular difference threshold of each other.
-We have found a distance threshold of 250 mm and an orientation difference threshold of 10° to work well for our datasets.
+To align images to surface geometry, we collect pairs of image-based and geometry-based line segments, which are within distance and angular thresholds of each other.
+We have found a distance threshold of 250 mm and an angular difference threshold of $10^{\circ}$ to work well for our datasets.
 For each pair of lines, we compute the angular difference between the pair's image and geometry lines.
-If there are 2 or more pairs with angular differences within 1° , we select the two pairs with the longest noncollinear image-based lines, and rotate the image such that the lines in the pair with the longest image-based line become parallel.
+If there are 2 or more pairs with angular differences within $1^{\circ}$ , we select the two pairs with the longest noncollinear image-based lines, and rotate the image such that the lines in the pair with the longest image-based line become parallel.
 We then find a translation such that the lines in that same pair overlap.
 This translation has ambiguity in the dimension along the matched lines, which is resolved by matching the midpoint of the image-based line in the second pair to its corresponding geometry-based line.
-This is shown in case (1) of Figure 8(c).
+This is shown in case (1) of Figure 7(c).
 Thus, with 2 or more pairs, it is possible to obtain a fixed rotation and translation for geometry alignment, which are saved for usage in Section 5.3.

 If there are not 2 or more pairs with similar angular differences, we select the pair with the longest imagebased line, which corresponds to a strong linear visual feature, and apply a rotation and the minimal translation to match the pair's lines.
 This translation's ambiguity however, can not be resolved, but is also saved to be used in Section 5.3.
-This is shown in case (2) of Figure 8(c).
-Finally, in the case where there are no line pairs, we can still rotate images in order to exploit patterns in indoor environments, as shown in case (3) of Figure 8(c).
-For instance, doors, windows, furniture, etc. tend to have linear edges that are parallel to the edges of the surfaces they are on.
-Similarly, lights, visible interior walls, etc. which are visible in floor and ceiling images, tend to be parallel to interior and exterior walls, corresponding to the intersection lines and edges of ceiling and floor surfaces respectively.
-Thus, we choose to minimize the angle between image-based lines and geometry-based lines regardless of distance.
-We use the RANSAC framework to compute a rotation angle that best accomplishes this while ignoring outliers.17
+This is shown in case (2) of Figure 7(c).
+Finally, in the case where there are no line pairs, we can still rotate images in order to exploit patterns in indoor environments, as shown in case (3) of Figure 7(c).
+For